xaperret/notes/Docker.md

 - How are Image composed ?
 	- Images are layered
 - What does it mean to say that images are layered ?
-	- They are made of different stacked layers that can be reused by other images and shared by containers
+	- They are made of different stacked layers that can be reused by other images and shared by contenueurs
 	- Every image extends a parent image (its first layer)
 	- ![[Pasted image 20230425162703.png]]
 - How are layers made ?